dgiovannelli/dgiovannelli.github.io/_pages/teaching.md

 This class was designed to provide the students with a broad view of all the possible field of application of microbiology.
 We cover topics ranging from bioremediation to food microbiology and biological warfare.
 The class includes only 1-2 general lectures used as recap.
 I taught this class for two consecutive years before passing the course to a colleague.

-Recordings (in Italian) are available on [my YouTube channel](https://www.youtube.com/channel/) and embedded below.
 The teaching slides (in English) can be downloaded from the [course GitHub repository](https://github.com/dgiovannelli/).

 ### Microbial Genomics